 Marriage is a big step, involving significant change.
 That's even truer for people who remarry later in life, notes Greenberg.
 Communication is key to navigating these changes together.
 Even if you maintain separate assets, be sure to talk about and align your financial plans so that they help you achieve the things the two of you have decided are most important, she says.
 That way, you can get a good start on a second chance at marital bliss.

 3 Questions to Ask Your Advisor

-- What are some pros and cons of mingling our assets versus keeping them separate?
+- What are some of the pros and cons of comingling our assets versus keeping them separate?

 - Are there ways to make sure we can provide for each other—as well as both our families—if one of us is no longer around?

-- How might remarriage affect each of our Social Security benefits?
+- How might remarriage affect our individual Social Security benefits?